 Is Instagram really going after TikTok?
 Call me shocked and appalled – sarcasm alert.

-Reels is a new feature and could be the response to the growing popularity of TikTok — which has surged in popularity over the last 12 months.
-According to research data from AdWeek, the percentage of US-based TikTok users aged between 25-34 increased from 22.4% in January to 27.4% in April, while the 18-24 year-old bracket fell from 41.1% to 35.3%
+Reels was response to the growing popularity of TikTok — which has surged in popularity over the last 12 months.
+According to research data from AdWeek, the percentage of US-based TikTok users aged between 25-34 increased from 22.4% in January to 27.4% in April, while the 18-24-year-old bracket fell from 41.1% to 35.3%

 How to post Instagram Reels